 Key ingredients and substitutions:

 - Cauliflower - Cauliflower is the star of this healthy white sauce.
 When cooked, it becomes nice and tender to help make the most creamy and rich Alfredo sauce.
+You can use either fresh or frozen cauliflower to make this sauce.

-- Coconut milk - coconut milk is helped to make this sauce really rich and creamy, without using cream, milk or dairy.
+- Coconut milk - coconut milk is used to make this sauce really rich and creamy, without using cream, milk or dairy.
 I recommend using full fat coconut milk rather than low fat coconut milk.
 If you can't have coconut milk I recommend using cashew milk instead.

 - Nutritional yeast - this helps this sauce taste nice and cheesy, while keeping it dairy free and cheese free.